 Rapid population growth in many African countries and the effect of climate change on surface water has focused more attention on using groundwater as a reliable source of drinking water and irrigation.

-In 2012, scientists at the British Geological Survey (BGS) led research which found that despite being a notoriously dry continent, Africa is actually sitting on a vast reservoir of groundwater.
+In 2012, scientists at BGS led research which found that despite being a notoriously dry continent, Africa is actually sitting on a vast reservoir of groundwater.

 But in many parts of the world, rapid increases in groundwater pumping have led to unsustainable conditions, often resulting in falling water tables and problems with water quality or subsidence.